SiteGround Optimizer Plugin Settings

 Fix insecure contentEnable

-Enable this option in case you’re getting insecure content errors on your website.
+Enable this option in case you’re getting insecure content errors or mixed content errors on your website.

 Siteground will dynamically rewrite insecure requests for resources coming from your site.